 - Higher upfront costs

-- PMI required if <20% down
+- PMI required if down payment <20%

-- Higher credit and income standards
+- Higher credit and income requirements

 Who Should Choose Which Loan?

-- Military buyers = VA Loans
+- Military buyers → VA Loans

 Actionable Tips Before You Apply

-Weather, supply chain issues, or permit hold-ups are common—add 1–2 months to your timeline. - Understand Loan Conversion Terms
+- Prepare for Delays: Weather, supply chain issues, and permits can add 1–2 months to your timeline.

-Ask whether your loan is a one-time close or two-time close and what that means for fees and rates. - Consider Future Plans
+- Understand Loan Conversion Terms: Know whether your loan is a one-time or two-time close, and what fees apply.